Algebraicity of the Brascamp-Lieb constants: Introduction

 We say that $(\V, \tup)$ is \emph{feasible} if $\capa_\Q(\V, \tup)>0$ or, equivalently, $\bl_\Q(\V, \tup)< \infty$.
 We say that $(\V, \tup)$ is \emph{extremizable} if it is feasible and the minimum in $(\ref{capacity-eqn})$ is attained for some $Y=(Y_1, \ldots, Y_m) \in \prod_{j=1}^m \pd_{n_j}$.
 We call any such tuple $Y$ an \emph{extremizer} for $(\V, \tup)$.

 The BL constants (classical or quiver generalization) are very difficult to compute with only a very few explicit examples known (see for example \cite[Section 4]{BennettBezCowlingFlock2017}).
-In the classical case ($k=1$ and all $\ar_{1j}$ singletons), the Brascamp-Lieb constant restricted to the open set of feasible data is known to be continuous; moreover, as briefly remarked in \cite[pp. 3]{Ben-Bez-Flo-Lee-2018}, it is analytic when restricted further to the open set of simple data.
+In the classical case ($k=1$ and all $\ar_{1j}$ singletons), the Brascamp-Lieb constant restricted to the set of feasible data is known to be continuous; moreover, as briefly remarked in \cite[pp. 3]{Ben-Bez-Flo-Lee-2018}, it is analytic when restricted further to the set of simple data.
+For general bipartite quivers $\Q$ and exponents $\tup \in \RR^m_{\geq 0}$, it is proved in \cite[Theorem 3.6]{BezGauTsu-2026} that $\capa_\Q(-, \tup)$ is a locally H{\"o}lder continuous function on the set of feasible data.